EESSI/docs/docs/site_specific_config/gpu.md

     ```{ .bash .copy}
     sudo bash -c "echo 'EESSI_202506_NVIDIA_OVERRIDE=/opt/eessi/2025.06/nvidia' >> /etc/cvmfs/default.local"
     ```

+!!! tip "Use a EESSI-specific CernVM-FS configuration file to configure the variant symlinks"
+    Instead of using `/etc/cvmfs/default.local` you can also put the symlink configuration in a local configuration file that is specific to the `software.eessi.io` repository or to the `eessi.io` domain.
+    For the first you can use `/etc/cvmfs/config.d/software.eessi.io.local`, while for the latter you can use `/etc/cvmfs/domain.d/eessi.io.local`.

 !!! note "How does EESSI find the linked drivers?"